chriscanterburymusic/wordpress-carbon/README.md

-# Wordpress Carbon
+# The Brandr Co

-A clean and minimal HTML5 and CSS3 theme powered by Zurb Foundation.
+Wordpress Carbon is a clean and minimal HTML5 and CSS3 theme powered by Zurb Foundation.
+This theme is skeleton for building fully featured themes for The Brandr Co clients.

-## The Brandr Co
+It's free for you to mess with (for now).